 Primers are not always necessary in every painting project.
 To know when you should use a primer you first have to understand what types of primers are available and what they're intended to be used for.
 The best way to understand their intended uses is to first look at them by primer categories.

-New/bare drywall soaks up paint like a sponge and causes it to cover better in some areas than others; especially when you’re comparing drywall mud joints to the surrounding areas.
+New/bare drywall is extremely porous and soaks up paint like a sponge and causes it to cover better in some areas than others; especially when you’re comparing drywall mud joints to the surrounding areas.
+Porous surfaces like drywall mud will cause visible differences in the final sheen of your paint called “flashing”.

-To help achieve a consistent appearance with your final coat it is always a good idea to first use a primer – and besides, using a quality drywall primer is typically much less expensive per gallon than using multiple coats of a quality interior latex paint.
+To help achieve a consistent appearance with your final coat, when painting new drywall or over drywall patches it is always a good idea to first use a primer – and besides, using a quality drywall primer is typically much less expensive per gallon than using multiple coats of a quality interior latex paint.

 Bare wood is among the more difficult substrates for a paint topcoat to adhere to.
 In the past, there was no substitute for a good slow-drying oil-based primer on bare wood.
 It takes a long time to dry, allowing plenty of time for it to soak into the wood, and it sticks better than any other type of primer to wood.